 Squid Proxy: Filter clients by IP and MAC

-Also, let’s take advantage of the setting used in the post:Squid Proxy Installation and configuration.
+In addition, we will take advantage of the configuration used in the post:Squid Proxy Installation and Configuration.

-Thus, we will stick to only the settings listed below:
+In this article, we will only focus on the settings listed below:

 • 1) Rule based on client IP